From Shanghai to Sydney, tourists think twice about Paris trip

 "REALLY CONCERNED"

 "Our passengers are really concerned about the attacks in Paris," added K.W.
-Nieh, a senior vice president at Taiwan's Eva Airways, noting a rush of cancellations following Friday's attacks in Paris that killed 129 people.
+Nieh, a senior vice president at Taiwan's Eva Airways (2618.TW), noting a rush of cancellations following Friday's attacks in Paris that killed 129 people.

 "On Sunday alone, we had 50 cancellations out of 300 bookings.
 Paris has always been a fully-loaded route for us, but loading has dropped to 70-80 percent since the attacks."